flegall/haste-map-webpack-resolver/packages/haste-map-webpack-resolver/README.md

 # haste-map-webpack-resolver
 A webpack resolver plugin using facebook's haste map.

 If like me, you're tired of relative paths for module imports and would like to use facebook's haste map in webpack, now you can !
+Since Jest, Flow & React Native are already supporting it, having a webpack resolver is the only thing you need to use it on Node.js and on web bundles.

 Some resources on it :
   - https://github.com/facebook/flow/issues/2648